Lobster, freshly cooked, is mixed with crisp onion and celery, fresh herbs, and a creamy dressing, creating this special sandwich.

-Handsome is in school again for a few nights a week along with some online classes as well.
-Between work and day to day life, it’s a heavy load.
+Handsome is in school again for a few nights a week, along with taking some online classes as well.
+Between work and day-to-day life, it’s a heavy load.
 I love that he is in school and am so happy to see him doing well.
-Secretly, I even love Monday night alone as my night to catch up on blogging things (try to read other blogs, watch horrid TV, blast the speakers and just unwind all by myself).
-But I wait on the steps when it’s time for him to come home, long after the sun has set to eat dinner late, relax and drift off to sleep.
+Secretly, I even love Monday night alone as my night to catch up on blogging things.
+This involves reading other blogs, watching horrid TV, blasting the speakers, and just unwinding all by myself.
+But I wait on the steps when it’s time for him to come home, long after the sun has set, to eat a late dinner with him, relax, and drift off to sleep.

-Shame the boy wont touch any sort of shellfish because I love it all.
-Oh well, more for me… >.>
+It’s a shame the boy wont touch any sort of shellfish, because I love it all.
+Oh well, more lobster rolls for me. >.>

 - 1 1/2 lbs (about 4 cups) cooked lobster